jesseloudon/jesseloudon.github.io/_posts/2021-01-28-Passed AZ-400 Microsoft Certified DevOps Engineer.markdown

 4. Hit the [Microsoft Text Analytics API portal](https://westus2.dev.cognitive.microsoft.com/docs/services/TextAnalytics-v3-0/operations/KeyPhrases)
 5. Select your region where your Azure Text Analytics is deployed e.g. `Australia East`
 6. Paste in your Azure Text Analytics API key into the `Headers / Ocp-Apim-Subscription-Key` value
 7. Paste in your unformatted AZ-400 exam sections/sentences into the `Request Body / "text":` value.
-Use multiple document blocks if necessary (see note below).
+Use multiple ID blocks if necessary (see note below).
 8. Hit Send
 9. Copy the Response Content into a [JSON linter](https://jsonlint.online/) to easily reformat into a readable list of strings as shown below.
 After that you can paste the list into Notepad++ and easily sort alphabetically.

 > Note: Your Document size must be 5,120 or fewer characters per document, and you can have up to 1,000 items (IDs) per collection.
-Src: [Microsoft](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-keyword-extraction#preparation) - When I submitted the unformatted AZ400 skills outline there were 9806 characters total so I broke this up into two seperate request submissions using multiple document blocks.
+Src: [Microsoft](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-keyword-extraction#preparation) - When I submitted the unformatted AZ400 skills outline there were 9806 characters total so I broke this up into two seperate request submissions using multiple ID blocks.

 **AZ-400 Key Phrases: January 2021**